Bothell is the site of a process development facility owned by the pharmaceuticals firm Immunex, which is now owned by Amgen.

 The 50,000ft² building is the third Immunex building on the Bothell site.
-The building is designed to be able to accommodate future expansions, although no expansion to the Bothell pilot plant is expected in the near future.
+It is designed to be able to accommodate future expansions, although none are expected in the near future.
 Immunex is also investing in facilities in Seattle (the Helix project) and in West Greenwich in Rhode Island.

-The smaller scale reduces the cost of trying out new products in the process.
-Although the process facility was not intended to go through the full FDA approval process, it nevertheless had to undergo a closely documented construction process to meet industry standards.
+The smaller scale reduces the cost of trying out new products.
+However, the process facility was not intended to go through the full Food and Drug Administration (FDA) approval process, but it nevertheless underwent a closely documented construction process to meet industry standards.

 The exterior also uses metal strips and a glazing structure.
 The glazing is tinted and limited on the sun facing aspects of the building in order to limit solar heating in warm weather.
 At the same time, the building is designed to maximise the use of natural light.

-The development facility saw production gradually geared up during the course of 2001 to full capacity by the opening of 2002.
+The development facility saw production gradually increased throughout 2001 to full capacity by the opening of 2002.

 Orbital welding makes the surfaces of the piping smoother, ensuring that micro-organisms do not grow and contaminate the process.
 The smoother welding also limits corrosion.

-The launching of the pilot plant was complicated by the need to close down some old facilities in order to reintegrate them with the new.
-The month long connection process created 85 utility tie ins.
-Many of these tie ins had to be completed in a very short time in order not to disrupt the plant.
+The launch of the pilot plant was complicated as some old facilities needed to be shutdown to reintegrate them with the new systems.
+The month-long connection process created 85 utility tie-ins, which often had to be completed in a very short time to not to disrupt the plant.

 The operation of the Bothell facility is likely to be unaffected by the takeover bid announced for Immunex by Amgen in December 2001.
 The bid included provision for Amgen to buy out American Home Products’ 41% share of Immunex.

 Eichleay Engineers, Ehrlich Rominger and HDR Architects acted as architects for the facility.
-DPR Construction was the general contractor on the project.
-Valley and McCarthy Construction carried out preliminary studies on the project before the main work began.
+DPR Construction was the general contractor on the project, while Valley and McCarthy Construction carried out preliminary studies on the project before the main work began.
 There were also a number of other small contractors and sub-contractors involved.